 There are two ways in which working with BDS may help publishers.
-Firstly, by submitting details of your products to BDS, they will automatically be included in our database.
+Firstly, by submitting details of your products to BDS, they will automatically be included in our database, guaranteeing standardised, high quality, catalogue records.
 The product information will be available to potential buyers, including retailers, e-tailers, suppliers and libraries.
 This process is free of charge to the publisher.

 Secondly, if you sign up for a feed of BDS metadata you can use this to populate your own online catalogues, use for advertising, stock control and marketing.
 This is a chargeable service with prices dependant on the size of the feed involved.

 BDS metadata connects publishers to retailers, wholesalers and libraries, driving commerce and enhancing the customer experience.

 We can enhance publishers’ metadata to greatly aid discovery and engagement.
 This aids retail sales, library sales and also the appearance within publishers’ websites.

 Read our leaflet “Metadata and You” to discover more about the diverse applications and importance of BDS metadata.

 Inclusion in our services means you will reach our wide customer base including retailers, libraries, including the British Library and public and academic libraries throughout the UK and abroad, multi-media specialists, official bodies, charities, shopping comparators and digital platform providers.
 They, in turn, will be promoting your products to their customers or consumers.

 BDS has licensing schemes in place with local authority libraries (Public Library Licence) and academic libraries (Academic Library Licence) that offer exposure of your titles across all platforms and suppliers, and reduce the resources required by you to create specialised MARC records.
 Records are created once and are then available to participating libraries, driving efficiencies for everyone.

 By working with BDS a publisher is assured of an accurate record for all its publications.